n4bb12/verdaccio-github-oauth-ui/README.md

     access: $authenticated # example, limit actions to logged-in users (works in combination with other plugins such as htpasswd)
     publish: github/GITHUB_ORG # example, limit actions to org members
     unpublish: github/GITHUB_ORG/GITHUB_TEAM # example, limit actions to team members

-url_prefix: YOUR_REGISTRY_URL # optional, make sure it is configured as described
 ```

 Notes: